bamxo/Twitch-Stock-Trading-Bot/README.md

 ## Commands
 - !buy &lt;symbol&gt;: Buy the specified stocks for the given symbol.
 - !sell &lt;symbol&gt;: Sell the specified stocks for the given symbol.
+- !view &lt;symbol&gt;: View the current price of the specified stock symbol.

 ## Directory Structure
 - main.py: Entry point for running the Twitch bot and stock trading functionalities.